JacobBallew/StateInfoAPI/README.md

 # StateInfo API

-StateInfo API is a REST api for testing and integration.
+StateInfo API is a Spring based REST API for general testing and integration.
-Many projects require or integrate with API's - StateInfo API provides a simple and easy way to test and develop.
+Many projects require or integrate with API's - StateInfo API is intended to provide useful endpoints for testing with, while also providing data that is more than simply "dummy" data.
 \
-This API provides data for each US state.
+This API provides data for each US state
-\
-Runs on port <b>8070</b> to avoid conflicts

 ## Setup
 Build
 ```shell script